Eco-CO2/energy_analysis_toolbox/doc/sources/index.rst

 API reference
 =============

-|et| library is structured as follows.
+|eat| library is structured as follows.
 The main subpackages in `ct` are the following :

 - :py:mod:`energy_analysis_toolbox.timeseries` is a subpackage containing generic